Congress will have to 'start impeachment' process after Cohen filings, former Nixon counsel says

 "I don't know that this will forever disappear into some dark hole of unprosecutable presidents," Dean said.
 "I think it will resurface in the Congress.
 I think what this totality of today's filings show that the House is going to have little choice, the way this is going, other than to start impeachment proceedings."

 Dean, who served as Nixon's counsel from 1970 to 1973, was chosen by the president to lead a special investigation into the Watergate scandal.
-He would go on to accuse Nixon of having direct involvement in the coverup, even implicating himself while detailing the ways various White House officials attempted to block investigations into the incident.
+He would go on to accuse Nixon of having direct involvement in the cover-up, even implicating himself while detailing the ways various White House officials attempted to block investigations into the incident.
 He was charged with obstruction of justice, eventually serving four months in prison.

 The Cohen memo prosecutors released Friday lists three people at an August 2014 meeting: Cohen, "Individual-1" and "Chairman-1."
 Based on statements in the memo, it can be determined that Individual-1 is Trump, and people familiar with the case told The Washington Post's Matt Devin Barrett and Matt Zapotosky that Chairman-1 is David Pecker of the National Enquirer.